Photograph of Michelle Vickers, Licensed Clinician

 Michelle

-n her free time, Michelle enjoys reading, spending time outdoors, and staying active.
-She loves scuba diving and being near the water, which helps her recharge and reset.
-She also enjoys playing video games as a fun way to unwind and engage her strategic and creative thinking.
-At home, she spends time with her four very spoiled dogs and values quality time with her husband.
-Michelle believes maintaining balance outside of work helps her show up grounded, present, and energized for her clients.
+In my free time, I love to get lost in a good science fiction book.
+Being near the water and scuba diving is my favorite way to recharge and reset.
+I also enjoy playing video games, which is a fun way for me to unwind while tapping into my strategic and creative side.
+At home, I spend most of my time with my four very spoiled dogs and cherish quality time with my husband.
+I truly believe that maintaining this balance outside of work helps me show up grounded, present, and energized for my clients.

 Acceptance and Commitment (ACT)